Conditional Statements

 DISPLAY "SALARY: " WS-SALARY.

-In the above example, the input salary is 7000 which is greater than 5000.
-So, the NEXT SENTENCE gets executed and control transfers to the next sentence in the flow (DISPLAY statement).
-Because, COMPUTE statement have a period at the end and it is a sentence till the COMPUTE statement.
+In the above example, the input salary is 7000, which is greater than 5000.
+So, the NEXT SENTENCE gets executed, and control transfers to the next sentence in the flow (DISPLAY statement).
+This is because the COMPUTE has a period at the end, and it is a sentence until the COMPUTE.